MacJannet Prize Symposia

 9:00 - 10:30AM Eastern Time

-The first event in the symposia series will focus on civic engagement, climate justice, and the urban environment.
+The first event in the symposia series focused on civic engagement, climate justice, and the urban environment.

 Panelists: